OctoPrint/OctoPrint/docs/plugins/concepts.rst

 would be too much overhead.
 Where mixins are based on classes, hooks are based on methods.
 Like with the mixin implementations, plugins inform OctoPrint about hook handlers using a control property, ``__plugin_hooks__``.

+This control property is a dictionary consisting of the implemented hooks' names as keys and either the hook callback or a 2-tuple of hook callback and order value as value.

 Each hook defines a contract detailing the call parameters for the hook handler method and the expected return type.
 OctoPrint will call the hook with the define parameters and process the result depending on the hook.